MicrosoftDocs/azure-docs/articles/operator-nexus/howto-run-instance-readiness-testing.md

 <details>
 <summary>Expand to see details for using a custom role </summary>

-If you have an existing service principal and would like the convenience of only having to assign one role for IRT execution, you can follow the steps below.
+If you have an existing service principal and would like the convenience of only having to assign one role for IRT execution, you can follow the directions in this section.

 ##### Prerequisites